AntoineSoetewey/datanalyze/content/trainings.md

 ### Length

-The training takes place over 1 day or 2 half days.
+The training takes place over 1 full day or 2 half days.

 ## Automated reporting using Quarto